Table of Contents

 Upload EIF

-2. Select the EIF data directory folder and click the Confirm upload button.
+2. Select the EIF data directory folder, then click Confirm upload.

 Upload EIF